alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 In practice, this means European citizens will be able to use their national online identity schemes to confirm their identity and access UK government services.

-If your service needs to be able to process EU identities, you need to configure your MSA [ref] to do this.
+If your service needs to be able to process EU identities, you need to :ref:`configure your MSA<msa_adapt_YAML>` to do this.

-European identities you receive from the GOV.UK Verify Hub will be in the format of the universal JSON matching schema [ref], and will only include:
+European identities you receive from the GOV.UK Verify Hub will be in the format of the :ref:`universal JSON matching schema<JSONschema>`, and will only include:

-The data you receive from the GOV.UK Verify Hub will look similar for a European identity, but will only include:

 - first name
 - surname